 Interview and Selection

-- The main purpose of the interview is to:
+The main purpose of the interview is to:

-- answer all of your questions
+answer any of your questions about the course.

 Pre-entry Professional Skills Tests

 Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
 Further information is available on the Department for Education website.

 You must take the tests after you have applied and you will need to provide evidence of your application through UCAS Teacher Training when you attend the test centre.
 If you are offered a place following interview, you will have to pass both the Numeracy and Literacy skills tests as one of your conditions of acceptance before the course starts.

 Application forms should be able to demonstrate not only your depth of subject knowledge but also your enthusiasm and commitment to a career in teaching.

 If you have been successful at interview and been given a conditional offer, you will need to complete a current enhanced Disclosure and Barring Service (DBS) check, a medical declaration clearance and a prohibition check prior to starting the course.